David Helvarg: Journalism

 While still a student, Helvarg traveled to Northern Ireland in 1973.
 The civil warfare known as "The Troubles" was at a height, and Helvarg submitted reports on the conflict to the Liberation News Service.
 Helvarg focused on the role of women in the conflict, and highlighted allegations that agents of the British government had participated in sectarian murders.
 After graduating from college, he moved to San Diego to work as a freelance journalist.
 He published "Ireland Diary; A Day in the Life" in the underground publication San Diego Door, and wrote for the weekly newspaper San Diego Newsline.

 From 1979 to 1983, Helvarg covered the U.S. role in Central American conflicts, initially as a radio reporter for The Associated Press and Pacifica Radio in Nicaragua and El Salvador.
-His exclusive reports included combat coverage of the first town to fall to Sandinista rebels, the first delivery of U.S. gunships to El Salvador, the first visit to Contra camps in Honduras, and the last interview with Sister Ita Ford before her murder by the Salvadoran military.
+His reporting included the conflict in El Salvador, the arrival of U.S. military equipment, and an interview with Sister Ita Ford.
 He was arrested by the Salvadoran army and deported from El Salvador in 1983 while reporting on a massacre of civilians.

 After returning to California, he qualified as a private investigator, and resumed freelance writing.
 He wrote reports on underwater technology, articles about John Hoagland after conducting the photographer's last interview, and an interview with Jonas Salk.
-Helvarg became increasingly involved in television production, although he continued his freelance career.
+He later transitioned into television production.
 Throughout the late 1980s, his television topics were dominated by AIDS education, particularly for the Hispanic community.